slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"You can tell a bully from a leader by how they treat people who disagree with them."
 -- Miles K. Davis*

-> *"A politician who reads aloud speaches written by others is an actor, not a leader."
--- Naval Ravikant*

 > *"The person who clears the path ultimately controls its direction, just as the canvas shapes the painting."
 -- Ryan Holiday*

 > *"If you wish to control others you must control yourself."
 -- Miyamoto Musashi*

+> *"A politician who reads aloud speaches written by others is an actor, not a leader." (...)
-> *"The leader doesn’t take charge of the tribe.
+"The leader doesn’t take charge of the tribe.
 The leader takes responsability for the tribe." (...)
 "The highest status people in human history are those that asked for nothing and gave everything." (...)
 "Charisma is the ability to project confidence and love at the same time." (...)
 "If aren’t willing to get mocked, you’ll never be able to lead." (...)